The gravitational stratification of multifluid and multispecies plasma: Effects of magnetic field

 in which $L$ is the radius of the loop.
 This function is essentially the same as what was used by \citet{Karampelas_2019}.
 As $z$ is the height from the footpoint, the gravitational acceleration along the loop axis becomes zero at the loop apex ($z=L$).
-Plasma along a realistic loop is supported by plasma gas pressure and magnetic pressure/tension, and we can already see that the magnetic pressure gradient effectively shapes the 1D stratification.
-Particularly, Figure~\ref{fig:ratio_comparison} shows that the magnetic pressure description given by Eq.~(\ref{eq:Bz}) results in sufficient magnetic pressure gradients to support the plasma in the upper chromosphere and above, where plasma $\beta$ is typically smaller than 1.
-Consequently, including Eq.~(\ref{eq:g_varying}) does not significantly change the stratifications, and the corresponding results are not shown for simplicity.
+Plasma along a realistic loop is supported by plasma gas pressure and magnetic pressure/tension, and we can already see that magnetic pressure gradient effectively shapes the 1D stratifications in the chromosphere and above.
+Overall, including Eq.~(\ref{eq:g_varying}) has a less significant effect on the stratifications, and corresponding results are thus not further discussed.

-Again, we note that one may directly extract needed variables along open or closed field lines (or other regions of interest) from 2D/3D solar atmospheric models, and cHE stratifications can be constructed based on the extracted variables.
+We note that it is possible to directly extract the required variables along open or closed field lines (or other regions of interest) from 2D and 3D solar atmospheric models, and then cHE stratifications can be constructed based on these variables.

 \end{appendix}